Project BrainLive®

 5) to identify using service data the best combination of the standard service package and other infrastructure and support for an optimised model to recommend in Hong Kong.

-BrainLive is led by Dr. Gloria Wong, Associate Professor of the Department of Social Work and Social Administration at HKU.
-The project is expected to train 60 BrainLive Hosts and provide service to 180 families living with dementia.
-Five NGOs are currently collaborating with HKU to promote and implement the project.
+The first phase BrainLive was led by Dr. Gloria Wong, Honorary Associate Professor of the Department of Social Work and Social Administration at HKU.
+The project trained 60 BrainLive Hosts and provided service to 180 families living with dementia.
+Five NGOs collaborated with HKU to promote and implement the project.
+The project had completed in 2023.

-Funding amount: HK$3.39M
+Funding amount: $15,390,000

-To learn more about BrainLive and its latest news, please visit the project website and FaceBook page .
+To learn more about BrainLive and its latest news, please visit the project website and FaceBook page.